Gamma Knife Radiosurgery

 Gamma Knife radiosurgery is a cutting-edge, minimally invasive procedure that uses highly targeted radiation to treat brain tumors, blood vessel malformations, and nerve conditions.

 During the procedure, hundreds of intense gamma rays can be targeted on cells in a tumor or other abnormality, with the goal of damaging and shrinking the mass over time.
 Gamma Knife radiosurgery also can help close off blood vessels so that an arteriovenous malformation in the brain doesn’t bleed.
 The procedure can also be used to shrink pituitary tumors and to attempt to stop the growth of acoustic neuroma, a noncancerous tumor in nerves near the inner ear.
 It can also help resolve trigeminal neuralgia, a disorder that causes disabling face pain.
 Patients often feel improved results in a period of days or weeks.

-About the host: UTHealth Neurosciences leader Dr. Dong Kim is a neurosurgeon and Chair of the Vivian L. Smith Department of Neurosurgery at UTHealth.
+About the host: Dr. Yoshua Esquenazi is a UTHealth Houston Neurosciences neurosurgeon and associate professor at the Vivian L. Smith Department of Neurosurgery at UTHealth.
 View his presentation on gamma knife radiosurgery.

 Gamma Knife Treatment

 Gamma Knife radiosurgery can be especially beneficial when a brain tumor is hard to reach with traditional neurosurgery or when a patient is not healthy enough to undergo traditional surgery.
 Gamma Knife radiosurgery doesn’t require an incision or general anesthesia.
 Most patients can resume their daily activity within a day or two, depending on their doctor’s advice.